High-occupancy toll lane: Funding and construction

 Implementation of these systems can be prohibitively expensive, due to the initial construction required—particularly with regard to providing access to and from the express toll lanes at interchanges.
 However, the long-term benefits—the decrease in delay to able motorists and increased funding for the transportation agency—may outweigh the costs.
 To offset costs of construction, many transportation agencies lease public roads to a private institution.
 As a result, construction may be partially or fully funded by the private institution, which receives all of the income from tolling for a specified period.

 Criticism

 Because HOT lanes and ETLs are often constructed within the existing road space, they are criticized as being an environmental tax or "Lexus lanes" solely beneficial to higher-income individuals, since one toll rate is charged regardless of socioeconomic status and the working poor thus suffer greater financial burden, although some states offer tax deductions or rebates to low income individuals for toll payments.
 Supporters of HOT lanes counter with the fact that because HOT lanes encourage the use of public transit and ride sharing, they reduce transportation demands and provide a benefit for all.
 However, HOT lanes have demonstrated no guarantees in eliminating traffic congestion, bringing into question their fundamental usefulness aside from raising funds for private institutions and local governments.

+According to Karel Martens' Transport Justice, widening or expanding roads paid by taxes imposed on all motorists is unjust since.
+According to Martens, High-occupancy toll lanes offer a way to tackle traffic jams by the lanes' real time users, who can thus finance the construction and maintenance of lanes.
+Martens argues that those who are willing to pay more can thus enjoy faster accesibility.